SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 <a name="asset-groups"></a>
 ### To select groups or devices with children as asset

-If the asset is a group or a device with children, you see a folder icon next to their name as well as a chevron icon pointing right.
-Click the desired group or device with children in the list to open a new column displaying all assigned assets to that group or device.
+If the asset is a group or a device with children, you see a folder icon next to their name as well as a arrow pointing right.
+Click the desired group or device with children in the list to open a new column level displaying all assigned assets to that group or device.
 To return to the previous level, click on the back chevron.
 Click the desired device to select it as an asset.

 ![Select assets](/images/users-guide/cockpit/cockpit-asset-selection.png)

-If you want to select an unassigned device as an asset, you can find the unassigned devices in the **Unassigned Devices** node, located on the root level of the selected group.
+If you want to select an unassigned device as an asset, you can find the unassigned devices in the **Unassigned Devices** folder, located on the root level of the selected group.

->**Info:** You cannot select the **Unassigned devices** node itself.
-However, all devices inside this node can be selected on the next column level.
-Click **Unassigned devices** to open the column with all unassigned devices.
+>**Info:** You cannot select the **Unassigned devices** folder itself.
+However, all devices inside this folder can be selected on the next column level.
+Click **Unassigned devices** to open the next column level with all unassigned devices.
 Click the desired device to select it.

 ![Unassigned devices](/images/users-guide/cockpit/cockpit-asset-unassigned-devices.png)